CodyNicholson/Frontend_Web_Development_Notes/Intro_to_HTML_and_CSS/README.md

 # Intro to HTML & CSS
-All the code I wrote while taking this Intro to HTML and CSS class on Udacity.
+In this directory you will find a collection of all the notes and code I wrote in my Intro to HTML and CSS class that I took on Udacity